Privacy policy

 4.5.1 Transfer to partners

-The Internet user consents to the data collected being transmitted by the "publisher" to its partners and being processed by these partners within the framework of third-party services, namely :
+The Internet User consents to the data collected being transmitted by the "publisher" to its partners and being processed by these partners in the context of third-party services, namely :

-Partner Quality Country of destination Treatment carried out Policy
+Partner Quality Recipient country Treatment carried out Policy

-Google Analytics Subcontractor USA (Privacy Shield) Compilation of business statistics to generate
+Google Analytics Subcontractor USA (Privacy Shield) Compilation of commercial statistics in order to generate

 reports on Internet users' interactions. https://policies.google.com/privacy

-Google Maps Subcontractor USA (Privacy Shield) Interactive map service and geolocation. https://policies.google.com/privacy
+Google Maps Subcontractor USA (Privacy Shield) Interactive maps and geolocation service. https://policies.google.com/privacy

 Youtube Subcontractor USA (Privacy Shield) Streaming video sharing service. https://policies.google.com/privacy

-The Internet user also agrees that the "publisher" may disclose the data collected to any person upon request of a state authority or by court order.
+The Internet User also consents to the "publisher" disclosing the data collected to any person, at the request of a state authority or by court order.

-4.5.3 Transfer in the context of a merger or acquisition
+4.5.3 Transfer in connection with a merger or acquisition

-If the "publisher" is involved in a merger, a sale of assets, a financing operation, a liquidation or bankruptcy or in an acquisition of all or part of its business by another company, the Internet user agrees that the data collected will be transmitted by the "publisher" to this company and that this company will carry out the processing of personal data referred to in this privacy policy in place of the "publisher".
+If the "publisher" is involved in a merger, a sale of assets, a financing operation, a liquidation or bankruptcy or in an acquisition of all or part of its business by another company, the Internet User consents to the data collected being transmitted by the "publisher" to this company and to this company carrying out the processing of personal data referred to in this confidentiality policy in the place and stead of the "publisher".

-When you first connect to the "publisher's" website, you are warned by a banner at the top or bottom of your screen that information relating to your navigation may be recorded in files called "cookies".
-Our policy on the use of cookies allows you to better understand the measures we implement in terms of navigation on our website.
-In particular, it informs you of all the cookies present on our website, their purpose and gives you the procedure for setting them.
+When you first connect to the "publisher" website, you will be warned by a banner at the top or bottom of your screen that information relating to your browsing may be recorded in files known as "cookies".
+Our policy on the use of cookies gives you a better understanding of the measures we have implemented for browsing our website.
+In particular, it informs you about all the cookies present on our website, their purpose and how to configure them.

-The "Editor", as publisher of this website, may install a cookie and other tracer on the hard disk of your terminal (computer, tablet, mobile, etc.) in order to guarantee you a smooth and optimal navigation on our website.
+As the publisher of this website, "L'éditeur" may install cookies and other tracers on the hard disk of your terminal (computer, tablet, mobile, etc.) in order to guarantee you smooth and optimal browsing on our website.

-Cookies" are small text files of limited size that allow us to recognise your computer, tablet or mobile phone in order to personalise the services we offer you.
+Cookies" are small text files of limited size that enable us to recognise your computer, tablet or mobile phone so that we can personalise the services we offer you.

-In order to better inform you about the information that cookies identify, you will find below a table listing the different types of cookies that may be used on the "publisher's" website, their name, their purpose and their retention period.
+In order to provide you with a better understanding of the information that cookies identify, you will find below a table listing the different types of cookies that may be used on the "l'éditeur" website, their name, their purpose and the length of time they are retained.

-With the help of the information contained in the tracers and cookies used, the "publisher" can analyse the frequentation and the use made of the Site and, if necessary, facilitate and improve navigation, carry out prospecting operations, draw up commercial statistics or display targeted advertising.
+With the help of the information contained in the tracers and cookies used, the "publisher" may analyse the number of visits to and use of the Site and, where appropriate, facilitate and improve browsing, carry out canvassing operations, compile commercial statistics or display targeted advertising.

 5.3 TRACERS USED